 Why is this so useful?

-- This can be useful if you want to transfer your miles to someone else’s frequent flyer account, since you could transfer your Capital One miles to their Capital one account, and then they could transfer to a frequent flyer account in their own name
+- This can be useful if you want to transfer your miles to someone else’s loyalty account, since you could transfer your Capital One miles to their Capital one account, and then they could transfer to a loyalty account in their own name

 - This can be useful if you don’t quite have enough miles in your account for a reward, but by transferring to someone else’s account you’ll have enough miles